 How can we make sure we don’t confuse truth with tradition?

 Before meals, my grandfather used to pray the same short prayer in Spanish.
 And while I didn’t understand a word of it, I could soon repeat it verbatim.
 My bedtime prayers as a boy followed the same pattern:

 Now I lay me down to sleep, I pray the Lord my soul to keep; if I should die before I wake . . .

 Even our “extemporaneous” prayers follow traditions, don’t they?

-Even these days, old habits die hard.
+Old habits die hard, don’t they?
 After giving thanks for dinner one evening, I opened my eyes to see one of my daughters just staring at me.
 “Do you know you pray the same thing every time?” she asked.
 From the mouths of babes.
 So the next night I made sure to pray from the heart.
 “You changed it!” she exclaimed.